Indigenous Truth & Reconciliation in the Workplace

 “Diversity is a fact; inclusion is a choice.” – Prime Minister Justin Trudeau

-Now that we have highlighted the truth about past and present barriers that have kept Indigenous peoples in poverty for generations, it’s important to look at the ways we can help resolve these issues.
+Now that we have highlighted the truth about past and present barriers that have kept Indigenous Peoples in poverty for generations, it’s important to look at the ways we can help resolve these issues.

 The Truth & Reconciliation Commission issued 94 calls-to-action.
 While we cannot go over all of them here, it’s an important document for every Canadian to look at.
 We can see change is in the air.
 Communities are growing, as are Indigenous businesses.
-While we are seeing progress, so far only 10 of the 94 calls-to-action have been completed and 24 are not started.
-But there is good news, too – 60 are marked as “In Progress,” 21 are listed as “Projects Underway,” and 39 are marked as “Projects Proposed.”
+While we are seeing progress, so far only a dozen or so of the 94 CTAs have been completed and a few dozen have not started.
+But there is good news, many are marked as “Underway” and “Proposed.”

 It’s also important to be educated on land acknowledgements and proper terminology, such as using First Nations, Metis, Inuit, etc., rather than Indian – Indians are from India.
 Language matters and how we talk about a group of people reflects our values.